Financial Review

 (Billions of yen)

-Note: Forecasts in squared parentheses are those published on May 15, 2025.
+Note: Forecasts are unchanged from those published on August 8, 2025.

 Disclaimer Regarding Forward-Looking Statements